otrv4/otrv4/otrv4.md

 1. Assemble the previous fields as `Fields`.
 1. Assign the number of `Fields` as `Number of Fields`.
-1. The symmetric key, the flag `f` (set to zero, as defined on RFC 8032 [\[9\]](#references)) and the empty context `c` are used to create a signature of the entire Client Profile excluding the signature itself.
+1. Generate the Client Profile signature: The symmetric key, the flag `f` (set to zero, as defined on RFC 8032 [\[9\]](#references)) and the empty context `c` are used to create a signature of the entire Client Profile excluding the signature itself.
 The size of the signature is 114 bytes.
 For its generation, refer to
    [Create a Client Profile Signature](#create-a-client-profile-signature) section.

-After the Client Profile is created, it must be published in a public place.
-When using OTRv4 in OTRv3-compatible mode and OTRv4-standalone mode, notice that the Client Profile has to be published and stored in the untrusted Prekey Server used to store prekey messages.
+After the Client Profile is created, it must be published in a public untrusted place.
+When using OTRv4 in OTRv3-compatible mode and OTRv4-standalone mode, notice that the Client Profile has to be published and stored in the untrusted Prekey Server used to store prekey messages and Prekey Profiles.

 ### Establishing Versions